 IAM operations

 Controlling access to Google Cloud resources is a critical part of securing and operating your deployment.
-While SAP provides its own user-management system, GCP's Identity and Access Management (IAM) provides unified control over permissions for Google Cloud resources.
+While SAP provides its own user-management system, Google Cloud's Identity and Access Management (IAM) provides unified control over permissions for Google Cloud resources.
 You can manage access control by defining who has what access for resources.
 For example, you can control who can perform control-plane operations on your SAP instances such as creating and modifying VMs, persistent disks, and networking.

 For an overview of IAM in Compute Engine, see Access Control Options.